hamjin/DHCPv6-Client-Android/README.md

 Try turning off and on service; turning off and on Wi-Fi; wiping app data (which will clean the old DUID) can help too.

+### Why do I need to turn off battery optimizations on Android 8.0+?

+Google doesn't want background services draining your battery.
+However, background services are crucial to this app so that you won't get an annoying SU notification every time you connect to a network.
+This app shouldn't have an observable effect on your battery life even with battery optimizations off.
+If it does, please open an issue.

 ### How is this different from [the other app](https://github.com/realmar/DHCPv6-Client-Android)?

 * Supports Android 5.0+ while the other app supports Android 4.1 up to [6.0](https://github.com/realmar/DHCPv6-Client-Android/issues/8);